-The front passenger air bag status light 🌋 is located near the climate controls.
 After the ignition switch is placed in the "ON" position, the front passenger air bag status light on the instrument panel illuminates for about 7 seconds and then turns off or remains illuminated depending on the front passenger seat occupied status.
 The light operates as follows:

-- Unoccupied passenger's seat: The 🎘 light is OFF and the front passenger air bag is OFF and will not inflate in a crash. - Passenger's seat occupied by a small adult, child or child restraint as outlined in this section: The illuminates to indicate that the front passenger air bag is OFF and will not inflate in a crash. - Occupied passenger seat and the passenger meet the conditions outlined in this section: The light & is OFF to indicate that the front passenger air bag is operational.
+- Unoccupied front passenger's seat: The 🗱 light is OFF and the front passenger air bag is OFF and will not inflate in a crash. - Front passenger seat occupied by a small adult, child or child restraint as outlined in this section: The Relight illuminates to indicate that the front passenger air bag is OFF and will not inflate in a crash. - Occupied front passenger seat and the passenger meets the conditions as outlined in this section: The R light is OFF to indicate that the front passenger air bag is operational.